Post (international work)

-Ofcom aims to take part in the UPU congress.
+Ofcom aims to take part in the UPU Congress.
 The UPU is a UN organization of 192 member countries which is the primary forum for cooperation between postal sector stakeholders.
 It works to ensure a truly universal network of up-to-date products and services and provides technical assistance where needed.
-It sets the standards for international mail and makes recommendations to stimulate growth in mail and parcels volumes and to improve quality of service for customers.
+It sets the terminal dues rates and standards for international mail and makes recommendations to stimulate growth in mail and parcels volumes and to improve quality of service for customers.